 It is not uncommon for your cat to have a difficult time going to the bathroom.
 It is actually one of the most likely health problems in animals associated with the digestive system.
 When a cat is healthy, they will defecate at least once a day.
 If you notice your cat skipping a day or two, straining while trying to go, or can only go a small amount after persistent effort, that probably means your cat is constipated.
 Keep in mind that this condition is common and will not need immediate medical attention unless your cat is also exhibiting other concerning symptoms.

-If your cat’s condition is not improving on its own, take him to the veterinarian.
-Through a thorough examination, your vet will be able to rule out all other potential health problems that may be more severe.
-For minor cases, vets will often recommend a stool softener or laxative to make things easier for him to go.
+If your constipated cat is not improving on its own, take him to the veterinarian.
+Through a thorough examination and possible fecal sample, your vet will be able to rule out all other potential health problems that may be more severe.
+For minor cases, vets will often recommend a stool softener or laxative to alleviate the constipation.
 If this issue is caused by an obstruction in the bowels, a surgical procedure may be necessary.

 Inflammatory Bowel Disease (IBD)

-IBD is known as chronic inflammation in the intestines or stomach, which can lead to vomiting and diarrhea.
+IBD is known as chronic inflammation in the gastrointestinal tract (specifically the stomach, small intestine, and large intestine), which can lead to vomiting and diarrhea.
 Aside from these two factors, some cats will also experience lethargy, depression, weight loss, gas, and abdominal pain.
 Although there is no single known cause of this condition, many professionals think IBD is the result of either a food allergy or a hypersensitivity to bacteria.

 Once you go to the vet to get your cat checked out, they will want to know about your pet’s complete medical history and any prior symptoms that may be present.
 Some possible testing that may be run can include a total blood count, urine or fecal analysis, and a biochemistry profile.
 Although IBD cannot be completely cured, your vet can still provide medication that will help to alleviate some of your cat’s symptoms.

-Giardia is one of the most common intestinal parasites that can inflict your furry friend.
-Cats can either get giardia directly or indirectly, but they are usually exposed to these parasites when they come into contact with contaminated feces from an infected source.
+Giardia is one of the most common intestinal parasites that can inflict your feline.
+Cats can either get giardia directly or indirectly, but they are usually exposed to these foreign bodies when they come into contact with contaminated feces from an infected source.
 Once the parasite is in the body, it travels to the small intestines where it wreaks havoc on the digestive system.
 If you assume your cat has parasites, your vet will need to complete a full exam to see what type of parasite is present.

 Did you know that cats have sensitive stomachs?
 They are also finicky eaters which can make finding them the right food a little more difficult than you might have anticipated.
-Even if you have been using one brand of food and you switch to a different one, a cat may develop an upset stomach and show other symptoms as well.
+Even if your cat has been eating one brand of food, switching to a different one may cause your cat to develop an upset stomach and show other symptoms as well.
 If you are changing to one brand or type of food to another, it is always recommended to make the transition by slowly adding in the new product with the old product.
 That way your cat will be able to adjust to the new ingredients little by little without having to adapt to a new formula all at once.

-If a cat has a food intolerance, they will experience excessive vomiting or diarrhea anytime they consume that specific ingredient.
+If a cat has a food intolerance, their GI tract will be very irritated and they will experience excessive vomiting or diarrhea anytime they consume that specific ingredient.
 Cats can develop a food intolerance to any ingredient in their cat food.
 Some common culprits include soy, wheat gluten, corn, lamb, or dairy.
 Unfortunately, finding out which element is causing your cat issues can be quite the difficult challenge.
 Your vet will be able to do a thorough analysis of your cat’s health to conclude a proper diagnosis.
 From there, you will need to change your cat’s diet to alleviate their symptoms.

 Colitis or inflammation of the colon can be caused by a wide range of sources including bacterial infections or inflammatory bowel disease.
 Depending on the severity of the issue and the underlying cause, colitis can be short-term, off and on, or long-term in duration.
 Cats with colitis will normally have diarrhea with fresh blood within their stool.
-Other common symptoms with this condition are straining while trying to go to the bathroom and an increased urgency/frequency of trips to the litter box.
+Other common symptoms with this condition are straining to defecate and an increased urgency/frequency of trips to the litter box.

 After running a series of tests on your cat’s abdomen and overall health, your vet will be able to diagnose that their issue is in fact due to colitis.
 Depending on the cause, your vet will recommend a specific treatment plan that caters to your cat’s needs.
 The purpose of these medications is to get your pet’s bowel movements back to normal, reduce inflammation in their colon, and mitigate their diarrhea or vomiting issue.